MutaMan/Reproduction-mod/Rape possible version/README.txt

 - Sex and romancing is currently only possible with allies.
 Sex without a romanced partner requires a persuasion check every time.
 If you have romanced a character to the point of sex then you don't need to pass a persuasion check anymore but needs to be accessed through the last option of the romancing options.

 - If you find yourself stuck in the romance progression, think of a gift you'd like to give to your partner.
 A rare locket, or perhaps a ring.

+- Having vaginal sex will always produce an ovum ready to go into pregnancy.
+If you don't want to go through with it just drop the item and it'll disappear.